ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d;` and explain what they do.

+The value of c is 7.
+The addition operator, +, adds both side together, and the assignment operator, =, assigns a value to its left operand based on the value of its right operand

 ## Question 3